Deusald/DeusaldPhysics2D/README.md

 - CoRoutines - class for creating methods that can suspend its execution (yield) until the given YieldInstruction finishes.
 - Vector2/Vector3 - vector structs with handy methods
 - AStar - 2d pathfinding

+Attention!
+Before making any call to dll first you must invoke Box2dNativeLoader.LoadNativeLibrary method!